Christian M. 12 min read

 Starlink has gone to great lengths to attempt to dampen the reflected sunlight back into Earth, with a 2021 study concluding that brightness had been reduced by 69% of the original design.

 As good a reduction, astronomers claim that the high density of objects will have a large effect on the data quality gathered from research observatories.
-This could even threaten space security missions which are charged with identifying threats such as oncoming asteroids.
+This could even threaten space security missions that identify threats such as oncoming asteroids.

 Also, astronomical observations have been immensely important for all human civilizations.
 Changing the night sky would not only put the cherry on top of our transition into the Anthropocene but have an immense effect on rural communities that still forge a large part of their belief system in the stars.